mnorrish/jctiler-website/README.md

 # JC Tiler website

-Single-page static website compiled with Webpack
+Single-page static website compiled with Webpack.

+Styles are written in [Sass](http://sass-lang.com) and utilize core components from [bootstrap-sass](https://github.com/twbs/bootstrap-sass) such as reset, grid, and type.

+HTML templates written in [Pug](https://github.com/pugjs/pug) (formerly known as Jade).

 ## Requirements